 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Internal joinery is of timber and there are timber internal doors some incorporating glazed panels.
-The kitchen contains a range of floor and wall mounted storage units and worktops.
+Internal joinery is of timber and there are timber internal doors.
+The kitchen and utility room contain a range of floor and wall mounted storage units and worktops.

 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-There is a chimney breast in the lounge and bedroom which has been boarded over in the past.
+Wood burning stoves have been installed within the lounge and kitchen.

 Internal decorations Visually inspected.
-Internal decorative finishes are generally papered or painted.
+Internal decorative finishes are generally painted.

 Cellars None.
-1

 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply.
-The electrical switchgear is located in a cupboard within the entrance hallway.
+Electrical switchgear is located within the office with a further secondary consumer unit within the utility room.

 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains supply. ----- --
+No mains gas supply.
+The property was served by bottled LPG for cooking purposes only.

 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Mains water supply.
-Sanitary fittings in the bathroom comprise a white suite of WC, wash hand basin and bath with mixer shower over.
-There is a sink unit within the kitchen.
+Sanitary fittings in the bathroom comprise a white suite of WC, wash hand basin, bath and shower cabinet with mixer shower.
+The ensuite shower room comprises a white suite of WC, wash hand basin and shower cabinet with mixer shower.
+The toilet